Applications Closed for Spring 2025-Fall 2025 Cohort

 1. Resume

 2. Personal Statement: Why do you want to join the SLP?
-In 300 words or less explain why you are applying to this program.
-Your answer should address your interests in security, qualifications (e.g. skills, internships/ work experiences, relevant courses), and how the program fits your academic and career goals.
+In 500 words or less explain why you are applying to this program.
+Your answer should address your interests in security issues, qualifications (e.g. skills, internship/ work experiences, relevant courses), and how the program fits your academic and career goals.

 3. An unofficial copy of your transcript (this should show all grades received in completed courses)